Mysthaps/MyseIfRDPatches/README.md

 6. Launch the game.
 7. Configure the plugin as needed in `BepInEx/config/com.rhythmdr.garbageplugins.cfg`.
 8. **Optional:** Install the [BepInEx Configuration Manager](https://github.com/BepInEx/BepInEx.ConfigurationManager) to configure the mod with a GUI by pressing `F1`.
 9. **Optional:** To enable in-game reloading, install the [BepInEx ScriptEngine](https://github.com/BepInEx/BepInEx.Debug/releases/latest), create a `scripts` folder in the `BepInEx` folder then move the `GarbagePlugins.dll` file to that folder.
 You should now be able to reload the plugin by pressing `F6` in-game.
+Enabling "LoadOnStart" is highly recommended.

 For more information, check out the [BepInEx installation guide](https://docs.bepinex.dev/articles/user_guide/installation/index.html).